 Available Grants

 More than 400 manufactured homes suffered damage from the winds that drove the Marshall Fire in 2021.
-The city is working to help impacted community members repair the damage, make their homes more resilient to extreme weather events and help save money on their energy bills.
+The city helped impacted community members repair the damage, making their homes more resilient to extreme weather events.

 Complete the application